Update: ‘Design’ section updated.

 On August 17, 2022, S.Korean YouTube channel 뻥태기TV posted a video containing the first spy pictures of the next-gen Santa Fe.
 The clip confirmed that the future model will have a strikingly different character compared to the current SUV.

 At the front, the next-gen Santa Fe’s headlamps appear to be squared units featuring H-shaped DRLs.
 Spy shots from Naver user soonjung8116 offer the clearest look so far at the body.
 We were just wondering how far Hyundai would go with its unusual designs when we saw these pictures of the 2024 Santa Fe.
-The stylists have planned an unusual position for the large tail lights of the 2024 Santa Fe, which will be placed above the bumper, as seen in the image below.
+The stylists have planned an unusual position for the large tail lights of the 2024 Santa Fe, which will be placed above the bumper.

 Along with a new exterior design, the next-gen Santa Fe will be the first Hyundai to wear the new brand logo, claims an updated report from thekoreancarblog.com.
 In countries where regulations permit and customers don’t have conservative tastes, the new Hyundai logo will come with backlighting, replicating the front of new-age EVs.
 That would explain the H-shaped DRLs and the light band in-between.